Is South Africa safe for tourists? Here's everything you need to know

 It soon became pretty obvious to him that this country wasn’t the same as home in Australia, and South Africa was a place where precautions were needed to stay safe; the gated communities and ultra-secure homes in which they were staying were testament to that.

-Visiting again in 2016, on the surface it seems not much has changed.
-The disparity of wealth is still obvious – townships still exist, gated communities too.
+Visiting again in 2016, on the surface, it seems not much has changed.
+The disparity of wealth is still obvious - townships still exist, gated communities too.
 But much like 20 years ago, we came away with nothing but positive experiences in the country.
-So, is South Africa really that dangerous?

 THE HISTORICAL CONTEXT